 Knowledge is the uniquely human capability of interpreting and extracting meaning from information.
 It may be thought of as a structured (inter-related) set of concepts in the mind.

-Knowledge assets are bodies of knowledge of value to an organization, including previously unarticulated expertise and experience held by individuals.
+Knowledge assets are bodies of knowledge that are of value to an organization, including previously unarticulated expertise and experience held by individuals.
 They may take the form of documents, databases, individuals, or groups of people, and include records of projects or activities, knowledge maps, links to networks or communities of practice, reports, standard operating procedures, patent specifications, licenses, copyright material, taxonomies, glossaries of terms, and so on.
 Knowledge assets are sometimes referred to as Corporate intellectual assets, or Corporate memory.

 Knowledge Management (KM)